Access permissions, custom objects and menu bars

 • The editor will check that the menu bar is valid, i.e., any object in the menu bar has been marked visible.
 It will not let you save an invalid configuration.

-6. Finally, click the Save button to enable the new configuration.
+7. Finally, click the Save button to enable the new configuration.
 It will take effect the next time a user with that profile uses Apsona for Salesforce.
+If you wish to have the changes take effect immediately, click the Settings – Clear cache menu item.